 This technology provides a noninvasive method to visualize the coronary arteries using a small dose of contrast.
 You will be referred out for this test to a radiology lab.

-The new 64-slice multidetector CT scanner allows physicians to analyze coronary artery lesions and blockages that were previously impossible to visualize adequately.
+The new 64-slice multidetector CT scanner allows providers to analyze coronary artery lesions as well as blockages that were previously impossible to visualize.

-CT continuously gathers multiple images, thus acquiring a greater amount of diagnostic information in less time.
-Unlike traditional x-ray imaging that produces a two-dimensional projection, CT takes thin x-ray scans, or slices, from multiple directions.
+CT gathers multiple images, which acquires great amount of diagnostic information in a shorter amount of time.
+Unlike traditional x-ray imaging that produces a 2-D projection, CT takes thin x-ray scans from multiple directions.

-The multiple scans can be combined to form a 3-D image “set,” or volume.
+These multiple scans can be combined to create a 3-D image or volume.
 CT is used for 3-D volume imaging of the heart.